1871fotc/fotc/docs/walks/printers.md

 # Print Media Identities of Early Brisbane :octicons-pencil-24:

-**… our liberty depends on freedom of the press, and tht cannot be limited without being lost.** — Thomas Jefferson 1787
+**… our liberty depends on freedom of the press, and that cannot be limited without being lost.** — Thomas Jefferson 1787

+!!! question "Volunteer opportunity"

+    How embarrassing!
+We can't find all the electronic files for our walks.
+We're slowly re-keying the words from the Brochure pdf files.
+You can help by typing some and sending them to us.

+    Why have we published an incomplete page like this?
+So the people can be discovered in the search and their stories read in the Brochure.

 ## Samuel Gill Mee <small>(4‑12‑30)</small>